 A pattern that consists in a value name matches any value, binding the name to the value.
-The pattern \ also matches any value, but does not bind any name.
+The pattern also matches any value, but does not bind any name.

 Patterns are linear: a variable cannot be bound several times by a given pattern.
-In particular, there is no way to test for equality between two parts of a data structure using only a pattern (but when guards can be used for this purpose).
+In particular, there is no way to test for equality between two parts of a data structure using only a pattern: